 What is red velvet cake?

-I mean, really though.
-It’s this red cake that doesn’t quite taste like chocolate or vanilla and sometimes feels like it’s just a carrier from cream cheese toppings.
+You can never quite put your finger on it.
+It’s a red cake that doesn’t quite taste like chocolate or vanilla and sometimes feels like it’s just a carrier from cream cheese toppings.
 I’m not even sure anyone can describe the exact flavor of it!

-By adding buttermilk and vinegar to the batter, it activates the baking soda to create this fluffy but “velvety” texture.
-Since the cocoa powder wasn’t alkalized, it would give the cake a reddish hue when combined with these ingredients.
+To achieve this texture, buttermilk and vinegar are two very common ingredients in red velvet cake.
+Once added to the batter, the two activate the baking soda to create a fluffy but “velvety” texture.
+And when the cake was first created, the cocoa powder used wasn’t alkalized, so it would give the cake a reddish hue when combined with these ingredients.

 So with the hint of cocoa and acidity, you’re left with a slightly chocolatey, tangy, and silky red cake.
-While no one can pinpoint the exact origin of red velvet cake, we’re all in agreement that it’s just a damn good cake.
-But anything is good with cream cheese on top, amiright?
+While no one can pinpoint the exact origin of red velvet cake, we’re all in agreement that it’s a REALLY good cake that just never fails.

-How to make incredibly moist red velvet cake
+How to make an incredibly moist red velvet bundt cake

-I know, I said it…*moist*.
+I know, I said it…moist.
 But this really is a super moist red velvet bundt cake OK!
-It even took me 4 times to get the recipe just right so you know it’s worth the “m” word.
+It took me four tests to get the recipe just right so you know it’s worth the “m” word.

 Most cake recipes either use all butter or all oil.
 When I first made this recipe, I just used oil and boy did I get one oily cake.
 You would push your finger into it and you would be left with a pool of oil.
 No thank you.